-2) A school official must submit a notarized employment verification form verifying your term of employment as a certificated/licensed (by the State Board of Education) school psychologist by a board of education/school district or a private school.
+2) An official must submit a form verifying your term of employment as a certificated/licensed (by the State Board of Education) school psychologist by a board of education/school district or a private school.

-3) Any work you are counting toward the four years that was performed outside of the internship or employment as a certificated/licensed (by the State Department of Education) school psychologist by a board of education or a private school must be verified on a notarized statement from a Psychologist or Board Licensed School Psychologist.
+3) Any work you are counting toward the four years that was performed outside of the internship or employment as a certificated/licensed (by the State Department of Education) school psychologist by a board of education or a private school must be verified on a statement from a psychologist or Board Licensed School Psychologist.

 Question: What materials do I need to submit an application for the School Psychologist license?

-Answer: The application, the $300 application and license fee, the report of your Praxis II test score from ETS, graduate transcript(s) sent directly to the Board of Psychology by the university, notarized statement(s) verifying your school psychology experience (other than an internship credited on your transcript), and three reference letters from Psychologists or School Psychologists (licensed by a licensing Board and other than a professional supervisor who will submit a notarized statement).
+Answer: The application, the $300 application and license fee, the report of your Praxis II test score from ETS, graduate transcript(s) sent directly to the Board of Psychology by the university, and statement(s) verifying your school psychology experience (other than an internship credited on your transcript).

 Question: How can I learn about the oral examination requirement?